 Acceptance and Commitment Therapy

-Dr Peter Mansfield specialises in acceptance and commitment therapy.
-He also has an interest in relationship coaching.
+Dr Peter Mansfield provides relationship coaching for individuals and couples based on John Gottman’s “The Seven Principles”.
 Please ring Aldinga Medical Centre to make an appointment.

 Work related injuries can have a detrimental effect on your overall health and our doctors will assist wherever possible with your recovery and help get you back working as soon as it is safely possible.